Vadorequest/chatounerie-du-luberon/README.md

 # Deployment

-Run `npm run prod` which rebuilds the project and restart the pm2 process (server).
+Run `git pull && npm run prod` which rebuilds the project and restart the pm2 process (server).